open-AIMS/PyEwE/README.md

 ### Documentation

-Documentation can be build and read using
+Documentation can be built and read using

 ```bash
 mkdocs serve